05 Focus Projects

 WHAT ARE THE REQUIREMENTS?
 Innovative research project of high quality, suitable both for the integration of a new doctoral project and for the preparation of further third-party funding.

-PROCEDURE: The call for focus projects is open once a year.
-Funding is available for four focus projects with one doctoral position each.
-The four focus projects will be distributed equally between the natural sciences and engineering on the one hand, and the social sciences and humanities on the other hand.
-Moreover, at least one of the funded projets shall be located in the field of humanities in the narrower sense.
+PROCEDURE: Funding is available for two focus projects with one doctoral position each.
+The two focus projects will be distributed equally between the natural sciences and engineering on the one hand, and the social sciences and humanities on the other hand.

 Application Deadline